aspectron/kaspa-mdbook/src/overview.md

 // KaspaMainnetPublic is the version that is used for
 // kaspa mainnet bip32 public extended keys.
-// Ecnodes to kpub in base58.
+// Encodes to kpub in base58.
 const KaspaMainnetPublic = [4] byte {
     0x03,
     0x8f,